Ashley-P/mytui/README.md

 ## Description
 ---

-A Text based UI made by myself
+A Text based UI made by myself.
+Uses the windows console and it's related functions